How Much You Need to Save for College

 • Child’s age: 1

-We know that these specs are enough to prepare for your child’s college tuition.
+We know these specs are enough to prepare for your child’s college tuition.
 But how much does the 529 plan save you compared to another loan or traditional savings?
-Well, these figures would garner you $134,740 in a 529 plan.
-A traditional savings account would only garner you $70,371.
+Well, these figures would garner you $158,291 in a 529 plan.
+A traditional savings account investing the same amount would only garner you $82,791.
 That’s almost double the savings for the 529 plan.

-Now, what if you tried to take out a $134,740 loan for your child’s education in 2039?
-Assuming you had decent credit and a substantial down payment, you might get away with a lower interest rate.
-Let’s say you managed to borrow the full amount at 3% interest.
+What if you tried to take out a $158,291 loan for your child’s education in 2039?
+Assuming decent credit and a substantial down payment, you might get away with a lower interest rate.
+Let’s say you borrowed the total amount at 3% interest.

-With the 529 plan, you could save $134,740 only contributing a total of $70,371.
-It would take you to double the time to save for college with a traditional savings plan, and cost even more to borrow a personal loan.
+With the 529 plan, you could save $158,291, only contributing about $81,580.
+It would take double the time to save for college with a traditional savings plan, and taking out a personal loan would cost even more.

 Resources for Saving for College

 Saving for college involves a lot of planning.
-Even if you have an idea about how much to set aside each month, you’re left thinking about other aspects of 529 plans.
+Even if you know how much to set aside each month, you’re left thinking about other aspects of 529 plans.

 How can you leverage each one to save as much as possible?
 Here are some extra resources and tips: